-Safety risk index that meets the tolerability criteria, following incorporation of additional controls to mitigate Revised safety risk index the potential consequence(s) of the hazard.
-5 The date the revised safety index was determined.
-This information can be used to evaluate the efficiency of Revised safety risk index date the analysis process and determine if certain hazards are more challenging to analyze than others.
-Department responsbile for mitigation Agency department (or other subdivision) taksed with the implementation of the additional controls to mitigate the potential consequence(s) of the hazard.
-Estimated implementation date The date the mitigation(s) are expected to be implemented.
-This information is used to track the completion Estimated implementation date of mitigations and identfiy any potential resources or other concerns.
-Comtact marcan Primary point of contact within the department responsible for mitigation with other departments involved in Contact person safety risk management.
-Companyones Effect of the hazard in the delivery of tranist services and/or supporting activities, carried over from safety risk Consequence management section.
-Safaty, newformance indicator (SDI) Parameter selected to monitor and measure the effectiveness of the additional controls incorporated to Safety performance indicator (SPI) mitigate the potential consequence(s) of the hazard.
-Cafatry maniferrance in disastery (CDI) value Quantification of the parameter selected to monitor and measure the effectiveness of the additional controls Safety performance indicator (SPI) value incorporated to mitigate the potential consequence(s) of the hazard.
-Safatra manda mmana tangat Projected improvement over the SPI value resulting from the additional controls incorporated to mitigate the Safety performance target potential consequence(s) of the hazard.
-Thursday was Information for evaluating the effectiveness of safety performance monitoring and measurement activities.
-Timeframe NA with view was and Resources and activities to monitor and measure the effectiveness of the additional controls incorporated to Monitoring means mitigate the potential consequence(s) of the hazard.
-Department responsbile for monitoring mitigation Agency function primarily tasked with monitoring and measuring the effectiveness of the additional controls effectiveness incorporated to mitigate the potential consequence(s) of the hazard.
+he potential consequence(s) of the hazard.
+The date the revised safety index was determined.
+This information can be used to evaluate the efficiency of The date the revised safety index was determined.
+This information can be used to evaluate the efficiency of ······································ he analysis process and determine if certain hazards are more challenging to analyze than others.
+Agency department (or other subdivision) taksed with the implementation of the additional controls to The date the mitigation(s) are expected to be implemented.
+This information is used to track the completion of mitigations and identfiy any potential resources or other concerns.
+Primary point of contact within the department responsible for mitigation with other departments involved in afety risk management. ffect of the hazard in the delivery of tranist services and/or supporting activities, carried over from safety risk nanagement section.
+Parameter selected to monitor and measure the effectiveness of the additional controls incorporated to nitigate the potential consequence(s) of the hazard.
+Quantification of the parameter selected to monitor and measure the effectiveness of the additional controls ncorporated to mitigate the potential consequence(s) of the hazard.
+Projected improvement over the SPI value resulting from the additional controls incorporated to mitigate the potential consequence(s) of the hazard. nformation for evaluating the effectiveness of safety performance monitoring and measurement activities.
+Resources and activities to monitor and measure the effectiveness of the additional controls incorporated to h Anna and an anna an anna anna anna anna analysis process and determine if certain hazards are more challenging to analyze than others. gency department (or other subdivision) taksed with the implementation of the additional controls to itigate the potential consequence(s) of the hazard. and date the mitigation(s) are expected to be implemented.
+This information is used to track the completion of mitigations and identfiy any potential resources or other concerns. imary point of contact within the department responsible for mitigation with other departments involved in afety risk management. anagement section. arameter selected to monitor and measure the effectiveness of the additional controls incorporated to itigate the potential consequence(s) of the hazard. auantification of the parameter selected to monitor and measure the effectiveness of the additional controls incorporated to mitigate the potential consequence(s) of the hazard. aroporated to mitigate the potential consequence(s) of the hazard. aroporated to mitigate the selected to monitor and measure the effectiveness of the additional controls incorporated to mitigate the potential consequence(s) of the hazard.